 Deshaun Watson Trade for Chase Young?
 Commanders Fit with Texans

-Houston Texans GM Nick Caserio has made clear his intentions at quarterback: When the time is right, and that's soon, there will be a Deshaun Watson trade.
+Washington Commanders coach Ron Rivera has made clear his intentions at quarterback, too: There is urgency to make a major move, and to make it now.

-Washington Commanders coach Ron Rivera, meanwhile, has made clear his intentions at quarterback, too: There is urgency to make a major move, and to make it now.
+Houston Texans GM Nick Caserio, meanwhile, has made clear his intentions at quarterback: When the time is right, and that's soon, there will be a Deshaun Watson trade.

 Does that make this a match?